Jennifer88huang/pulsar/site2/docs/functions-overview.md

 }
 ```

-Here's an equivalent function in Python (also using the [native interface](functions-api.md#python-native-functions)):
+The following is an equivalent function in Python (also using the [native interface](functions-api.md#python-native-functions)):

 ```python
 def process(input):
     return "{0}!".format(input)
 ```

 Functions are executed each time a message is published to the input topic.
-If a function is listening on the topic `tweet-stream`, for example, then the function would be run each time a message is published to that topic.
+For example, if a function is listening to the `tweet-stream` topic, the function runs each time a message is published to that topic.

 ## Goals

-The core goal behind Pulsar Functions is to enable you to easily create processing logic of any level of complexity without needing to deploy a separate neighboring system (such as [Apache Storm](http://storm.apache.org/), [Apache Heron](https://apache.github.io/incubator-heron), [Apache Flink](https://flink.apache.org/), etc.).
+The core goal behind Pulsar Functions is to enable you to easily create processing logic of any level of complexity without needing to deploy a separate neighboring system (such as [Apache Storm](http://storm.apache.org/), [Apache Heron](https://apache.github.io/incubator-heron), [Apache Flink](https://flink.apache.org/)).
 Pulsar Functions is essentially ready-made compute infrastructure at your disposal as part of your Pulsar messaging system.
-This core goal is tied to a series of other goals:
+The core goal is tied to a series of other goals:

 * Developer productivity ([language-native](#language-native-functions) vs. [Pulsar Functions SDK](#the-pulsar-functions-sdk) functions)
 * Easy troubleshooting